parthshelar-dev/stellar-population-discovery/README.md

 - 367 anomalous stars identified by DBSCAN — potential outliers or rare stellar objects
 - Cluster separation clearly visible in 3D PCA space

 ---

+## Conclusion

+This project demonstrates that unsupervised machine learning can successfully identify meaningful stellar populations from Gaia DR3 data.
+Among the evaluated methods, KMeans achieved the highest silhouette score, while DBSCAN provided the additional capability of detecting anomalous stars.
+The results suggest that stellar populations exhibit separable structures in PCA-transformed feature space and can be effectively analyzed using clustering techniques.

+---